-Wedding Day Portraits
+Raleigh Wedding Portraits

-As far as time or amount of time for portraits during the wedding day.
+As far the amount of time for portraits during the wedding day.
 No wedding is exactly like another.
 Wedding party size, family size, venue and ceremony site, and travel time are all factors that affect the schedule.
 I try to get as many formal portraits done before the ceremony that way after the ceremony we are knocking out family portraits as fast as possible and allowing you to enjoy part of your cocktail hour.

 Some methods I use to make the wedding day portraits relaxed and feeling unobtrusive: